About Psychology Advising

 How do I become a pre-major?

 As a transfer student, you should have been admitted as a pre-psychology, pre-psychobiology, or pre-cognitive science major.
-If you were not, you may not be eligible to pursue these majors at UCLA.
-You should inquire with an advisor in the Psychology Advising Office.
+If you were not, you are not eligible to pursue these majors at UCLA, which is set by UCLA Admissions.
+There are no exceptions to this rule.

 How do I switch from pre-major standing to major standing?

-Once you have completed all of your prep courses with the required grades, you must fill out a petition in the Psych Advising Office to declare the major.
+Once you have completed all of your prep courses with the required grades, you must fill out a petition with the Psych Advising Office to declare the major by contacting our office via Message Center on myUCLA.
 Pre-Psychology majors who entered as freshmen must complete the online application to apply for major standing.

 How will I know if my petition has been approved?

 The results of all petitions are communicated through MyUCLA.
-After logging on, please select the “Petitions” link on the left to view all of your UCLA petitions and their results.
+After logging on, please select the “Petitions” link under the “Academics” tab to view all of your UCLA petitions and their results.

-I was approved but my My.UCLA front page still says “Pre-Psych.”
+I was approved but, MyUCLA still says “Pre-Psych.”
 Why?

 Your MyUCLA front page updates only once a quarter.
-The major listed on your DPR is the one that you are declared.
-If it’s wrong, please come into the Psych Advising Office to resolve this.
+The major listed on your DAR is the one that you are declared.
+If it’s wrong, please message the Psych Advising Office to inquire about this.

 Who is my “College Counselor?”